 DIPHENHYDRAMINE (dye fen HYE dra meen) is an antihistamine.
 It is used to treat the symptoms of an allergic reaction.

 Take this medicine by mouth.
-Chew it completely before swallowing.
+Allow it to melt completely before swallowing.
 Follow the directions on the prescription label.
 Take your doses at regular intervals.
 Do not take your medicine more often than directed.

 Patients over 65 years old may have a stronger reaction and need a smaller dose.